Khoury-srg/ViperBench/README.md

 The history will be stored in the folder `~/viper` by default.
 You may customize it in `config.yaml` by setting `COBRA_FD`.

-You can specify workload parameters in Cobra's config file (`config.yaml` in the above case).
+You can specify workload parameters in the config file `config.yaml`.
-See [Cobra bench configuration](#config) for more information.

 ---

-Cobra bench uses a config file (for example, `config.yaml`) to specify parameters for an experiment.
+Viper bench uses a config file (for example, `config.yaml`) to specify parameters for an experiment.
 Here are the important parameters and their possible values:

 | parameters  | meaning and values                                                                                                                       |